List of Hindi film families: Mukherjee–Samarth family

 The Mukherjee-Samarth family has been active in the film industry since the 1940s when Rattan Bai, mother of actor Shobhana Samarth, acted in various films.
-The current members of the Mukherjee-Samarth family who working are in the industry are actor Tanuja, actress Kajol (married to actor Ajay Devgan), actress Rani Mukerji (married to producer-director Aditya Chopra), actress Tanisha, and actor Mohnish Behl.
-Their family married into the Ganguly brothers.
+The current members of the Mukherjee-Samarth family working in the industry are actor Tanuja, actress Kajol (married to actor Ajay Devgan), actress Rani Mukerji (married to producer-director Aditya Chopra), actress Tanisha, and actor Mohnish Behl.
+Their family married the Ganguly brothers.
 The Mukherjees and Samarths came together by marriage between producer Sashadhar Mukherjee and Sati Devi's son Shomu Mukherjee and Shobhana Samarth and director Kumarsen Samarth's daughter Tanuja.
-Shomu Mukherjee's cousin married the sister of actor Debashree Roy.
+Shomu's cousin married the sister of actor Debashree Roy.